Louis Stokes

 Louis Stokes (February 23, 1925 – August 18, 2015) was an American attorney, civil rights pioneer and politician.
 He served 15 terms in the United States House of Representatives – representing the east side of Cleveland – and was the first African American congressman elected in the state of Ohio.
-He was one of the Cold War-era chairmen of the House Intelligence Committee, headed the Congressional Black Caucus, and was the first African American on the House Appropriations Committee.
+He was one of the Cold War era chairmen of the United States House Permanent Select Committee on Intelligence, headed the Congressional Black Caucus, and was the first African American on the United States House Committee on Appropriations.

 Early life

 Stokes was born in Cleveland, Ohio, the son of Louise (née Stone) and Charles Stokes.
 He and his brother, politician Carl B. Stokes, lived in one of the first federally funded housing projects, the Outhwaite Homes.
 Stokes attended Central High School and later served in the U.S. Army from 1943 to 1946.
 After attending Western Reserve University and the Cleveland State University College of Law on the G.I.
 Bill, Stokes began practicing law in Cleveland in 1953.
 He argued the "stop and frisk" case of Terry v.
 Ohio before the United States Supreme Court in 1968.
 Later in 1968, he was elected to the House, representing the 21st District of Ohio on Cleveland's East Side.
 He shifted to the newly created 11th District, covering much of the same area following a 1992 redistricting.
 Stokes served 30 years in total, retiring in 1999.